Tame automorphism groups of polynomial rings with property (T) and infinitely many alternating group quotients

 Although the proof of that result relies on the methods introduced to prove Theorems~\ref{thm:T-intro} and~\ref{thm:Alt-quotient-intro}, we do not know if the groups generated by $\sigma, \alpha, \beta$ (resp. $\rho, \gamma$) have a common cover with Kazhdan's property~(T).

 Let us briefly compare those results with the corresponding results for $\Aut(F_n)$ mentioned above.
 In the case of $\Aut(F_n)$, the existence of infinitely many alternating group quotients is established by a direct argument in~\cite{Gilman}; it does not rely on the CFSG (which was actually not available at the time).
 The fact that $\Aut(F_n)$ has property (T) for $n \geq 4$ is a recent achievement building upon Ozawa's criterion~\cite{O}, that relies on a fair amount of computer calculations, see~\cite{KNO, KKN, N}.
-For the groups $G_{\F_p, n; e_1, e_2, \dots, e_n}$ considered in this paper, the proof of property (T) is a rather straightforward consequence of known criteria from~\cite{EJ, K}.
+For the groups $G_{\F_p,( e_1, e_2, \dots, e_n)}$ considered in this paper, the proof of property (T) is a rather straightforward consequence of known criteria from~\cite{EJ, K}.
 The construction of finite quotients that are realized as multiply transitive permutation groups (of arbitrarily large degree) is elementary and self-contained, though it is quite technical at some places.

 This family of expander Cayley graphs for alternating groups cover a ``denser'' set of degrees, compared to the expanders obtained by using the fact that $\Aut(F_4)$ has property (T).
-Indeed, the latter groups has a family of alternating quotient groups in degree approximately equal to $p^{12}$, where $p$ is prime.
+Indeed, the latter group has a family of alternating group quotients in degree approximately equal to $p^{12}$, where $p$ is prime.

 It should be noted that once one constructs expanding generating sets (of bounded size) for a family $\Alt(n_k)$ of alternating groups, where $n_k$ grows not faster than exponentially, it is possible to modify the construction to obtain expanding generating sets (of bounded size) for all alternating groups.